boro2g/midi-spinner/docs/getting-started.md

    - Virtual MIDI cable (loopMIDI on Windows, IAC Driver on macOS)

 2. **Select MIDI Output**
-   - In Circular MIDI Generator, look for the MIDI device dropdown
+   - In Circular MIDI Generator, find the **"MIDI Out:"** dropdown in the control panel
-   - Select your desired output device
+   - Select your desired output device (e.g., "IAC Bus 1" for Ableton Live on macOS)
-   - You should see a green connection indicator when successful
+   - Click the **🔄** refresh button if your device doesn't appear
+   - The dropdown will show "No device selected" until you choose one

 3. **Test MIDI Output**
    - Click anywhere on the circular disk to place a marker